richstokes/hugo-aws-lambda/README.md

 }
 ```

+&nbsp;

 ## Building the package yourself
 package.zip contains the hugo executable, the AWS CLI program and lambda_function.py

-You can recreate this package
+You can recreate this package by

+&nbsp;

 ## Credits
 Thanks to the following sources: